Nithin-MSS/crypto-stock-trading-system/README.md

 📊 India Market Trading Signal System

-A real-time machine learning–based trading signal system for Indian stocks, combining technical indicators, market-wide bias detection, and a data-grounded AI assistant, deployed on Streamlit Cloud.
+A real-time machine learning trading signal platform for Indian equities that generates context-aware BUY / SELL signals using technical indicators and market-wide bias analysis.

 ⚠️ Educational project only.
 Not financial advice.

-🚀 Live Demo
+🚀 Live Application

-👉 (Add your Streamlit app link here)
+👉 [Streamlit App Link] (add your deployed link here)

-🧠 Project Overview
+🧠 What This Project Does

-This project provides BUY / SELL trading signals for Indian equities using historical price data and classical machine learning models.
+This system analyzes historical price data to generate probabilistic trading signals for Indian stocks.
-It also incorporates market-level intelligence using NIFTY and BANKNIFTY indices and exposes insights via an interactive web dashboard.
+It combines asset-level ML predictions with market-level intelligence (NIFTY & BANKNIFTY) and presents results through an interactive dashboard.

-Key goals:

-Build a deployable, stable ML system

-Avoid heavy DL frameworks for compatibility and reliability

-Ensure explainability and data-grounded outputs

-Provide a generic assistant that adapts automatically to live signals
+The goal was to build a deployable, stable, and explainable ML system, not a black-box trading bot.

-✨ Key Features
+✨ Key Highlights
-📈 Live Trading Signals
+📈 Trading Signals

-Fetches real-time market data using yfinance

-Generates BUY / SELL / STRONG BUY / STRONG SELL signals
+BUY / SELL / STRONG BUY / STRONG SELL signals

-Confidence scores derived from ML model probabilities
+Confidence scores from ML model probabilities

+Signals adapt automatically to market conditions

 🌍 Market Bias Detection

 Uses NIFTY 50 and BANKNIFTY

-Determines overall market regime:
+Classifies market as:

 🟢 Strong Bullish